Dog Owner Guides | Grow your own Dog Friendly Herb Garden

-Whether you have a large garden space, a small outdoor plot, or just a windowsill, you can grow a healing herb garden that both you and your dog can enjoy.
+Whether you have a large garden space, a small outdoor plot, or just a windowsill, you can grow a herb garden that both you and your dog can enjoy.
 We’ve selected our favourite dog friendly herbs below.
 Most of these plants are simple to grow and inexpensive to boot.
-Even better, many can double as home remedies for you.
+Even better, many can double as home remedies for you as well

 Known for its healing benefits to the liver, milk thistle is a great choice for a pet herb garden.
 One of the lesser-known benefits is that it is very calming for your dog’s temper.